Motorcycle Accident Scene Investigations and Road Safety

 It is important to investigate and analyse the cause of crashes and to share this with the biking community in an effort to improve behaviour.

 We would like to share one such initiative that may benefit road safety amongst the biking community.

 Motorcycle Accident Investigations [MASI]

-We therefore announce the launch of MASI (Motorcycle Accident Scene Investigations) and ask you to work with us.
-For now it will be done by skilled volunteers out of good-will and love for people, we first have to prove the necessity of such a service before it can be funded.
+We, therefore, announce the launch of MASI (Motorcycle Accident Scene Investigations) and ask you to work with us.
+For now, it will be done by skilled volunteers out of good-will and love for people, we first have to prove the necessity of such a service before it can be funded.
 It will benefit all parties involved (victim, insurance companies, road safety and skills development for both drivers and riders) present and future, these should be obvious.
-Through this lives could be saved.
+Through these lives could be saved.
 Collected data will be used to improve road safety, skill and safety awareness.

 Accidents are reported to SAPS and insurance companies but very little or nothing is done to find the truth behind the incident and how it could’ve been prevented.
 A simple police report is not good enough to really make a difference with obvious benefits as a result of proper Accident Scene Analysis.
 Our investigations will become a powerful tool for safety and skill development.